-Introducing 25 Amazing Facts About Joan Crawford: And yes, they are amazing.
+Presenting 25 Remarkable Facts About Joan Crawford: Indeed, they are astonishing.

 Joan Crawford was an American actress and dancer.
 Her career first started as a dancer, and she soon became a chorus girl for Broadway!
 In 1925, she signed a motion picture contract, and her career as an actress would span decades.